(adsbygoogle = window.adsbygoogle || []).push({});

 Why You Should Care About Your Employees’ Mental Health

-In April 2016, the World Health Organization released the reports of its study exploring the link between mental health and economic productivity.
+The World Health Organization released the reports of its study exploring the link between mental health and economic productivity.
 In it, the WHO estimated that depression and anxiety disorders cost the global economy approximately $1 trillion each year.
 Dr. Margaret Chan, the Director-General of the WHO said, “We know that treatment of depression and anxiety makes good sense for health and wellbeing; this new study confirms that it makes sound economic sense too.”

-Mental Health Issues Can Cut Into Profits, Increase Costs and Decrease Productivity
+Mental Health Issues Can Cut Into Profits, Increase Costs, and Decrease Productivity

-Untreated depression alone costs the U.S. economy over $44 billion dollars in absenteeism from work, amounting to over 200 million days of lost work each year, lost productivity, and direct medical treatment costs to employers.
+Untreated depression alone costs the U.S. economy over 44 billion dollars in absenteeism from work, amounting to over 200 million days of lost work each year, lost productivity, and direct medical treatment costs to employers.
 Mental health conditions are the second highest leading cause of absenteeism in the workplace, according to the American Psychiatric Foundation.
 Individuals who suffer from mental illnesses are at an increased risk of suffering from other chronic medical conditions.
 On average, adults with serious mental illnesses die 25 years earlier than other American adults.
 In total, mental illnesses cost the US economy $193.2 billion in lost earnings each year.

 A mentally unhealthy workforce is correlated with increased medical costs and a decrease in employee productivity.
 However, investment in the mental health benefits and programs administered to employees does generate a high return on investment.
 The WHO reports that every $1 invested in increasing treatment availability and quality of care leads to a return of $4 in better health, productivity, and ability to work.